nordbynick/FinTech_Project2_2021/README.md

 Training & Testing Our Model (update):

-> We will tryi a variety of ML models, focused around classifaction models & models that evaluate binary outcomes (did the stock go up or down, and how are these movements correlated to NLP data & sentiment)
+> We will try a variety of ML models, focused around classifaction models & models that evaluate binary outcomes (did the stock go up or down, and how are these movements correlated to NLP data & sentiment)

+> Models Used: Classification models, because our "target" column had a binary outcome of "1" (stock price up over the last month) and "0" (stock price went down over the last month).
+We needed to use sentiment analysis to classify and predict stock prices as "1" or "0"

 Stretch: